Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Adversarial Scenario Generation Algorithm

 \section{Adversarial Scenario Generation Algorithm}

-We hypothesize that we can generate a dataset of adversarial scenarios $\advdataset$ where the original task model performs poorly.
+We aim to generate a dataset of adversarial scenarios $\advdataset$ where the original task model performs poorly.
 Then, by re-training the task model on the joint dataset $\datasetorigtrain \cup \advdataset$, we hope to improve its robust generalization.
 To do so, we introduce a differentiable adversary to generate the new dataset $\advdataset$, shown in orange in Fig. \ref{fig:expr_arch}.
 The adversary maps the original latent scene representation $\nu$ to a perturbed representation $\bar{\nu} = \adv(\nu; \advparam)$, where $\advparam$ are trainable parameters.
-Our goal is to train the parameters such that the adversarial scene representation $\bar{\nu}$ increases the task cost $\taskcost$ compared to the original scene representation $\nu$.

 \textit{Adversary Loss Function:} We now introduce a novel loss function to train the adversary $\adv$.
 Intuitively, the adversary's loss function must perturb the latent scene representation $\nu$ to $\bar{\nu}$ such that the \texttaskcost \space increases.
-At the same time, it must ensure that the new rendered scene from $\bar{\nu}$ is realistic and fairly close to $\nu$.
-This is necessary since we want to augment our training dataset with scenes represented by $\bar{\nu}$ that a robot can plausibly encounter during real-world test deployment.
-Therefore, the following adversarial loss function must delicately balance the differentiable \texttaskcost \space and distance loss between $\bar{\nu}$ and $\nu$.
+At the same time, it must ensure that the new rendered scene from $\bar{\nu}$ is realistic enough to plausibly encounter during real-world testing.
+Therefore, the following adversarial loss function delicately balances the \texttaskcost \space and distance loss between $\bar{\nu}$ and $\nu$.